mathieubossaert/central2pg/README.md

 SELECT odk_central.formulaire_sicen_alimente_saisie_observation_especes();
 ```

-Functions are created in a schema named "outils".
+Functions are created in a schema named "odk_central".
 Adapt it to your needs.

 ## "Main" functions